JAPANESE BASEBALL CARDS FOR SALE

 Like the American hobby, Japanese baseball card values are driven primarily by the rarity, condition, player, and era represented on individual cards.
 Certain quirks and market forces have shaped collecting priorities over the decades.
 For instance, pre-1970 Kobei and Nichibi cards tend to demand top dollar since production numbers were extremely small, often in the hundreds compared to large modern runs of 10,000 or more per insert.
 Autograph rookie cards are basically unobtainable and command five-figure or higher prices due to player access limitations prior to the 1990s boom in popular autograph signings.

-Read also: BASEBALL CARDS FROM 1990S MOST VALUABLE
+Read also: BASEBALL CARDS MOUNT

 The 1970s through 1980s are broadly viewed as the “vintage period” and cards are much more readily available from that timespan compared to ultrarare pre-’70 issues.
 Top stars from this era on relatively common BBM, Calbee, Pioneer, and Konami cardboard can still sell for hundreds to low thousands graded Mint or Near Mint.
 Icons like Sadaharu Oh, Shigeo Nagashima, Hideki Matsui, Hiroshi Gondo, and Tsutomu Wakamatsu are particularly sought after by collectors looking to build full vintage rosters.
 Ex-MLB players like Hideki Irabu, Hideo Nomo, and Daisuke Matsuzaka also command a premium being dual-nation collectibles.